mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 A portable ground penetrating radar is able to locate items or anomalies buried in soil or loose rock.
 Any item of varying density or composition can be detected and identified, usually with an Average (8+) Electronics (sensors) check (INT or EDU, 1D rounds).
 The initial versions consist of a detector with two telescoping mounted arms connected to a control unit.
 The TL11 version deploys three dedicated grav-powered drones from the control unit to allow for triangulation to improve accuracy and penetration depth, providing DM+2 to detection attempts.

 Ground PenetratingRadar TL Effect Kg Cost
-Basic 7 Detects anomalies to 40 metres depth 5 Cr5000
+Basic 7 Detects anomalies to 40 meters depth 5 Cr5000
-Improved 9 Detects anomalies to 80 metres depth  4 Cr8000
+Improved 9 Detects anomalies to 80 meters depth  4 Cr8000
-Advanced 11 Detects anomalies to 160 metres depth, DM+2 2 Cr10000
+Advanced 11 Detects anomalies to 160 meters depth, DM+2 2 Cr10000

 #### METAL DETECTOR

 A metal detector uses magnetic fields to locate metals concealed on the surface or buried underground.
 It can detect underground cables of copper but not fibre optics.
 Ground penetration depth and ability to identify objects increases with Tech Level.
 The TL5 metal detector is a large  broomstick-like device, the TL7 version is slightly smaller but includes a readout estimating the composition or identity of the object detected.
 At TL9 the detector becomes small enough to be added as a component to another electronic device.

 Metal Detector TL Effect Kg Cost
-Basic 5 Detects coin-sized items to 1 metre depth  5 Cr250
+Basic 5 Detects coin-sized items to 1 meter depth  5 Cr250
-Improved 7 Detects coin-sized items to 3 metre depth 3 Cr150
+Improved 7 Detects coin-sized items to 3 meter depth 3 Cr150
-Advanced 9 Detects coin-sized items to 10 metre depth — Cr250
+Advanced 9 Detects coin-sized items to 10 meter depth — Cr250

 #### NAS

-The Neural Activity Scanner (NAS) consists of a backpack and detachable handheld unit and can detect neural activity up to 500 metres away.
+The Neural Activity Scanner (NAS) consists of a backpack and detachable handheld unit and can detect neural activity up to 500 meters away.
 The device can also give a rough estimation of the intelligence level of organisms based on brainwave patterns.

 Item TL Effect Kg Cost
 NAS 15 Neural activity detection and analysis  10 Cr35000

 #### PSI-DETECTOR

 This device is one of the earliest portable instruments for testing psionic ability.
 Slightly larger than a standard suitcase, it stretches the description of portable.
 The subject is fitted with an expandable band across their head, which wirelessly connects to the device.
-Wireless range is 10 metres.
+Wireless range is 10 meters.
 It not only determines whether the subject possesses a PSI score but the level of psionic strength.
 Operating the machine requires a Difficult (10+) Electronics (sensors) check (1D minutes, INT or EDU) with the subject’s PSI score as a positive DM.
 Subjects under the effect of an inhibitor drug inflict DM-2 to this check.

 Item TL Effect Kg Cost
 Psi-detector 13 Detects and evaluates PSI rating  10 Cr5000